matthew-trump/matthew-trump/README.md

 - 👋 Hi, I’m @matthew-trump
-- 👀 I’m interested in Haskell
+- 👀 I’m interested in automating complex processes
-- 🌱 I’m currently learning functional programming
+- 🌱 I’m currently learning Haskell
-- 💞️ I’m looking to collaborate on building a commercial app that uses a functional programming language
+- 💞️ I’m looking to collaborate on building a commercial app that uses functional programming
 - 📫 How to reach me: @matthew.trump@gmail.com

 <!---